AuthentiqID/authentiq-docs/docs/integration.md

 Authentiq Connect Provider needs to be trusted by client | No | Yes | Yes Authentiq Connect Provider needs to persist user information | No | Depends | Yes

-# Authentiq JS
+# AuthentiqJS

-In terms of end-user experience, the smoothest integration option is to simply include our Authentiq Connect snippet on your page.
-Use the snippet configurator to easily generate cusomtized snippet code for your situation, or copy paste and adjust the example snippet below.
+In terms of user experience, the smoothest integration option is to simply include our AuthentiqJS snippet on your page.
+You can use the snippet configurator to easily generate cusomtized snippet code for your application, or copy and adjust the example snippet below.

 ## Configurator

-Create your own Authentiq button with the Button Configurator.
+Create your own Authentiq button with the configurator

 <div class="panel panel-default">
   <div class="panel-heading">